o-murphy/py-ballisticcalc/docs/contributing.md

 ```

 Notes:

 - Safety build toggles bounds checking, wraparound, initialization checks, None checks, disables cdivision, and adds overflow checks; it trades speed for correctness to surface bugs.
 - The extension test suite enables `faulthandler` for better tracebacks on crashes.
 - Stress tests are marked with `@pytest.mark.stress` and are excluded by default.

 ### Build Documentation

-If you've made any changes to the documentation (including changes to function signatures, class definitions, or docstrings that will appear in the API documentation), make sure the documentation builds successfully.
+If you have made any changes affecting the documentation (including changes to function signatures, class definitions, or docstrings that will appear in the API documentation), make sure the documentation builds successfully.

 We use `mkdocs-material[imaging]` to support social previews.
 You can find directions on how to install the required